ameistad/haloy/README.md

 # Haloy
-Haloy is a tool for managing Dockerized applications with zero downtime deployments on your own infrastructure.
-It uses HAProxy to route traffic to the correct containers based on domain names and provides a configuration file for easy setup.
+Haloy is a simple tool for managing Dockerized applications with zero downtime deployments on your own infrastructure.

 ## Installation